In “How to Win Friends & Influence People,” Dale Carnegie says:

 Similarly, Experian found that personalized subject lines have 26% higher unique open rates than non-personalized emails (19.4% with personalization compared to 15.4% without).

 The bump from personalization, however, varies by industry.
 Personalized subject lines have provided the biggest boost in unique open rates for travel companies (unique open rates of 28.5% with personalization compared to 17.3% without).

 Marketing Sherpa found that a personalized subject line affects both open rates and click-through rates.
 In the study, personalized emails had a 5.13% higher average open rate than the regular emails and 17.36% higher click-through rate.

 Don’t want to look spammy?

-Do you know what is even better?
+Do you know what's even better?

-Are you ready to try that?
+Are you ready to stand out?